 As part of our awareness campaign, we've set up a guide for the public:

-The Access to Justice Committee is part of our Legal Affairs and Policy Board.
+This committee promotes improvements in legal aid and access to justice and is part of our Legal Affairs and Policy Board.